-Air drying your hair is a healthy choice.
-Blow drying can cause heat damage and leave you with uncontrollable frizz.
+Air drying your hair is a healthy choice, but many of us struggle to get it right.
+Blow drying can cause significant heat damage and leave you with uncontrollable frizz.
 If air drying hasn’t worked for you in the past, consider giving it another try.
-Following these steps could give you amazing results.
+Understanding how to air dry hair effectively can transform your routine.
+Following these steps could give you amazing results, helping you achieve a salon-quality look without the heat.

 1. Start with the Right Shampoo and Conditioner

 You’ll have better results with air drying when you start with the right shampoo and conditioner.
 This’ll be unique to your specific hair type.
-Redken All Soft seems to be a shampoo and conditioner that works well for many different hair types.
+Redken All Soft seems to be a shampoo and conditioner that works well for many different hair types, providing much-needed moisture.
 Dove and Tresemme are quality drugstore brands that have a wide variety of shampoos and conditioners to choose from.
 If you don’t love your shampoo and conditioner then you probably aren’t going to love how your hair air dries.
+Using the right foundation is the first step in how to air dry your hair for success.

 2. Allow Enough Time for It to Air Dry